Do Ho Suh – Almost home? An entire apartment recreated in museum

 Recurring themes in Do Ho Suh’s work

 His work invokes transparency, graduating space and intermediate areas in Korean architecture.
-It has been taken various physical forms, such as the recapitulations of large-scale house sculptures, identifying the ostinatos of his past and present family homes, intersected in a way that makes the interiors visible.
+It has taken various physical forms, such as the recapitulations of large-scale house sculptures, identifying the ostinatos of his past and present family homes, intersected in a way that makes the interiors visible.
 Do’s monochrome polyester transparent structures are luminous, architectural, and fleeting, allowing audiences to roam through the disorienting interior passageways.

 Video: Interview Do Ho Suh